Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 To turn Off a Touchpoint, right click on its name, then click on the On button.
 To turn it back ON again, right click on the Touchpoint again and click on the OFF button.

-* Dashboard_url: Corresponds to the link that directs to the Touchpoint dashboard.
-ASK HOW TO GET THIS LINK

 * Related_steps: Indicates the step to which a Touchpoint is associated with a Touchpoint.

 ![image](screenshots/Examples_related_steps_TP.png)

 For the example, the "Pricing API (APP)" Touchpoint is linked to the "Add/Remove Item" Step.

 * Queries: Allow you to determine all the parameters that of a particular Touchpoint should consider.
+They are pre-programmed on a file called JSON configuration file, and you can also manually tweek them, to tune a Touchpoint.

 ![image](screenshots/Examples_queries_TP_1.png)